mattclarke/advent_of_code_20/README.md

 * Basic maths parser for `+`, `*`, `(` and `)` where `*` and `+` have same precedence.
 I used recursion on `(`
 ### Part 2
 * `+` has precedence over `*`.
 Same as Part 1 but recurse on `*` as well.

+## Day 19
+### Part 1
+* Calculated set of all possibilities and then check messages in it.
+Took a while to get the recursion right.
+### Part 2
+* First attempt I tried taking from the back until no longer possible then take from the front; it got very complicated with lots of flags.
+Didn't get the right value but worked for the examples.
+When for a walk, second attempt was just to always take from the front and then check the final string was empty and that there were more 42s removed than 31s and 31s > 0.
+Once I realised using `replace` rather than indexing was a stupid mistake because it didn't just remove the first instance but all of them (d'oh!), it worked.
+Used version 2 to debug version 1 - the issue was I was missing some flag checks (and that way of doing it was stupidly complex).